tytydraco/yessleep/out/My_guardian_angel_is_a_demon.md

 She was the love of my life.
 I even quit my fucking job for her, to spend more time with her when she said our relationship was on the edge, when she said I wasn't "expressing myself enough" or some shit.
 But I did it for her, for us.

-I swear on my life I did everything I; anything and everything she ever wanted.
+I swear on my life I did everything I could; anything and everything she ever wanted.
 She made enough money off her dad's back for the both of us to live comfortably, so it seemed reasonable decision at the time for me to quit to save our relationship.

 In retrospect, it was a foolish decision.
 But I was just twenty, and I never expected her to pull the rug out from under me like that.